corda/bootcamp-cordapp/README.md

 To do so, TokenContract will impose the following constraints on transactions involving TokenStates:

-* Transaction has no input states
+* The transaction has no input states
-* Transaction has one output state
+* The transaction has one output state
-* Transaction has one command
+* The transaction has one command
 * The output state is a TokenState
 * The output state has a positive amount
 * The command is an Issue command